Semi-auto-bulk-sorter-graphic-(1)

 First on-floor seminar explores how to design practical, end-to-end automated solutions; second details best practices when preparing for an automation deployment or update.

-Franklin, Tenn. – January 10, 2025 – In addition to an exhibit at ProMat 2025 in Booth S1013 in McCormick Place’s South Building, Hall A, material handling systems integrator Designed Conveyor Systems (DCS) and its subsidiary Waller & Associates, an independent supply chain consulting firm, will present two on-floor education sessions:
+Franklin, Tenn. – January 10, 2025 – In addition to an exhibit at ProMat 2025 in Booth S1013 in McCormick Place’s South Building, Hall A, material handling systems integrator Designed Conveyor Systems (DCS) and its subsidiary Waller Consulting, an independent supply chain consulting firm, will present two on-floor education sessions:

 INTEGRATING TECHNOLOGIES THOUGHTFULLY MAXIMIZES RESOURCES